kptdev/kpt/docs/design-docs/08-package-variant.md

      - An annotation with name `kpt.dev/injected-resource-name` and value set to the name of the in-cluster resource is added (or overwritten) in the in-package resource.
-1. The PackageVariant resource must have a condition of type `ConfigInjected`.
+1. The package variant controller will add or set a condition of type `ConfigInjected` in the PackageVariant resource status.
    This will be set to `True` if and only if:
    - All configuration injection processing is complete.
    - There is no resource annotated as an injection point but having an invalid annotation value (i.e., other than `required` or `optional`).
-   - Matching in-cluster resources were successfully injected for all `required` injection points (all required injection point ConditionTypes are `True`).
+   - Matching in-cluster resources were successfully injected for all `required` injection points (i.e., all required injection point ConditionTypes are `True`).
    - There are no ambiguous condition types due to conflicting GVK and name values.
 These must be disambiguated in the upstream package, if so.